institutional access

 Amazon to spend $20B on data centers in Pennsylvania, including one next to a nuclear power plant

-• On June 9, 2025, Amazon revealed plans to invest $20 billion in developing two data center facilities in Pennsylvania, one of which will be located adjacent to the Susquehanna nuclear power plant.
+• On June 9, 2025, Amazon announced it will invest $20 billion to build two AI data center campuses in Pennsylvania, including one next to a nuclear power plant.

 Insights by Ground AI